huggingface/transformers/examples/seq2seq/README.md

 ```
 The `.source` files are the input, the `.target` files are the desired output.

+### Potential issues

+- native AMP (`--fp16` and no apex) may lead to a huge memory leak and require 10x gpu memory.
+This has been fixed in pytorch-nightly and the minimal official version to have this fix will be pytorch-1.8.
+Until then if you have to use mixed precision please use AMP only with pytorch-nightly or NVIDIA's apex.
+Reference: https://github.com/huggingface/transformers/issues/8403

 ### Tips and Tricks

 General Tips: